Border Patrol Program Raises Due Process Concerns

 When Operation Streamline expanded up to 70 people a day in Tucson, it pushed the boundaries again.
 Defendants stood before the magistrate and pleaded together, saying "guilty" at the same time.
 Last December, the Ninth Circuit Court of Appeals said that violates the rules of criminal procedure.
 The court in Tucson slowed down and cleaned up the process.
 But lawsuits are still pending.

-Heather Williams, an assistant federal public defender in Tucson, thinks Operation Streamline still violates defendants' rights.
+Heather Williams, an assistant federal public defender in Tucson, says Operation Streamline still violates defendants' rights.
 Imagine, she says, if the tables were turned.

 "What if your sister was in custody in France, or in Uganda, or in Thailand, and was treated and was shuffled through a process all in one day where they could be facing up to six months in prison, the way that people in Mexico and Central America are being shepherded through in this.
 The United States government would be absolutely outraged, and they'd be right in being outraged," Williams says.